staking-foundation/docs/docs/50-dao.md

 Delegated Diva Token holders are entrusted to govern it as a public good.

 There is a fixed total supply of 1,000,000,000 DIVA tokens.
+DIVA tokens which aren't effectively delegated are not taking into account for governance purposes.

 Each Delegated DIVA token is worth 1 vote on decisions such as:

 - Deploying the Diva Smart Contracts.
 - Curating Diva by adjusting network parameters (if any).